-These social media guidelines are intended to provide helpful instruction and best practices to those using official University social media account(s) (OUSMA) as a tool for marketing and communication.
-All OUSMAs must adhere to the Social Media Policy that was adopted in Sept.
-2023.
+These social media guidelines are intended to provide helpful instruction and best practices to those using official University social media account(s) or OUSMA as a tool for marketing and communication.
+All OUSMAs must adhere to the Social Media Policy that was adopted in September 2023.

 CREATING ACCOUNTS